 We very much appreciate those of the group who, with their selfless and often anonymous gifts, made it possible for many of the rest of the team to attend the annual event.
 You know who you are.

-Tsutomo Yasui and Yasunobu Kawagutchi contributed at the Sashimi Scrum Blitz in Odawara in October 2015.
+Tsutomo Yasui and Yasunobu Kawaguchi contributed at the Sashimi Scrum Blitz in Odawara, Japan in October 2015.

-Thanks to the people at autotracer.org for some raster-to-vector image conversions.
+Thanks to the people at autotracer.org and at inkscape.org for some raster-to-vector image conversions.

 And, last, thanks to the many who helped review and refine the book through their presence at our Writers’ Workshops and through correspondence, including Dan Greening, Doug Shimp, Paul DuPuy, Martien van Steenbergen, and Adrian Lander.